-The minor is open to any student enrolled in any Engineering program.
+The minor is open to any student enrolled in an engineering program.

-Those interested in this minor should contact Tom Barkimer, Department of Engineering Technology.
+Those interested in this minor should contact Frank Luchini, Department of Engineering Technology.

-ETD 353 Thermodynamics and Heat Transfer for Technologists
+PET 353 Thermodynamics and Heat Transfer for Technology

 PET 223 Polymer Structure, Properties & Applications

 PET 224 Plastics Processing & Testing

 PET 333 Plastics Mold Engineering & Design

 Select three from the following courses: